Brasília: Costa plan

 The urban design of the communal apartment blocks was based on Le Corbusier's Ville Radieuse of 1935, and the superblocks on the North American Radburn layout from 1929.
 Visually, the blocks were intended to appear absorbed by the landscape because they were isolated by a belt of tall trees and lower vegetation.
 Costa attempted to introduce a Brazil that was more equitable, he also designed housing for the working classes that was separated from the upper- and middle-class housing and was visually different, with the intention of avoiding slums (favelas) in the urban periphery.
 The superquadra has been accused of being a space where individuals are oppressed and alienated to a form of spatial segregation.

-One of the main objectives of the plan was to allow the free flow of automobile traffic, the plan included lanes of traffic in a north–south direction (seven for each direction) for the Monumental Axis and three arterials (the W3, the Eixo and the L2) for the residential Axis; the cul-de-sac access roads of the superblocks were planned to be the end of the main flow of traffic.
-And the reason behind the heavy emphasis on automobile traffic is the architect's desire to establish the concept of modernity in every level.
+One of the main objectives of the plan was to allow the free flow of automobile traffic.
+The plan included lanes of traffic in a north–south direction (seven for each direction) for the Monumental Axis and three arterials (the W3, the Eixo and the L2) for the residential Axis; the cul-de-sac access roads of the superblocks were planned to be the end of the main flow of traffic.
+The reason behind the heavy emphasis on automobile traffic was the architect's desire to establish the concept of modernity in every level.

 Brasília in 1958.
 Only Asa Sul is already leased, and Ministries Esplanade is also visible.